mattdelupi/flight-sim/README.md

 The main plant:
 ![Main](./docs/Main.png)

-For subsystems see the folder.
+For subsystems see the folder or the pdf report.